rara-by/WikiTableQA/README.md

 # WikiTableQA

-This is an ongoing project where the Wikipedia page [List of foreign Premier League players](https://en.wikipedia.org/wiki/List_of_foreign_Premier_League_players) is parsed into the following dataset containing information about 2709 international players between 1992 and 2024 in the English Premier League.-
+This is an ongoing project where the Wikipedia page [List of foreign Premier League players](https://en.wikipedia.org/wiki/List_of_foreign_Premier_League_players) is parsed into the following dataset containing information about 2709 international players between 1992 and 2024 in the English Premier League.

 ![image](https://github.com/rara-by/WikiTableQA/assets/63100531/c4d00815-a4c4-42a9-9b80-5be2d02667f2)